questdb/documentation/reference/function/json.md

 ### Usage

-This is an example query that extracts fields from a `trade_details` column containing JSON documents:
+This is an example query that extracts fields from a `trade_details` `VARCHAR` column containing JSON documents:

 ```questdb-sql title="json_extract example"